zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/governance-policies/policies.md

 # Setting up Governance Policies

 ## Introduction
-This lab walks you through the steps to set up governance policies on CM12.
+Cloud Manger provides the ability to define and manage policies.
+Using the governance framework, administrators can manage life cycle activities of environments.
+Policies can be scheduled or executed realtime by connecting through events.

 Estimated Lab Time: 30 minutes

-### Objectives
+### **Objectives**
 In this lab you will:
 * Create a policy group
 * Create policies
 * Execute policies

-### Prerequisites
+### **Prerequisites**
 - Access to the Cloud Manager console
 - A PeopleSoft Environment up and running

 ## **STEP 1**: Creating a Policy Group

-Before creating any policies you need to create a policy group.
-Policy groups are used to map policies to specific environments.
+Before creating any policies we will create a policy group.
+Policy groups are optional and are used to group policies together for display.

 1. Navigate to **Dashboard** > **Governance**.
 Click **Policy Groups** on the side menu and click the plus button to add a new policy group.
     ![](./images/policygroup.png "")